khanlou/SKInnerShadowLayer/README.md

 ## Animations

 These properties are all fully animatable.
 There is an example of a layer with an inner shadow opacity animation in the demo app.
 Being able to easily create animations is the immediate advantage of using `CoreGraphics` to draw an inner shadow instead of using an image resource.

-## Graphical bugs

-Unfortunately, `SKInnerShadowLayer` isn't quite ready to for production yet, and that's part of the reason I'm open-sourcing it now.
-It has a few graphical glitches related to drawing the inner shadow around a corner that I can't quite figure out, and I would love help with them.

-First, and most obvious, is the weird anti-aliasing on the outer edge of rounded corners.
-It's most apparent on the animated inner shadow layer.
-You can see as the shadow fades out, the rounded rect from the `CAGradientLayer` is visible, and it is smoother and smaller than the rounded rect from the inner shadow.
-I think this is because the anti-aliasing from `CGContextClip` operates differently from the normal anti-aliasing.
-I can confirm, though, that it is anti-aliasing.
-If you set the `CoreGraphics` anti-aliasing flag to `NO`, it becomes very clear it is doing some anti-aliasing.

-The other graphical bug can be seen when there is both a border and a corner radius set on the layer.
-There are a few pixels that appear between the border and the inner shadow.
-They are the color of the background of the layer.
-I think this is related to the same problem.